What does the typical sales meeting look like today?

 Clearly, this is a selling forum where you must outperform your competition if you hope to have success today.
 But how do you actually gain an edge?
 How do you become more compelling and memorable than the competitors you’re up against?

-As you’ll see in this article from the International Journal of Sales Transformation, there’s no shortage of theories about what makes for a compelling sales call.
+As you’ll see in this article linked to below from the International Journal of Sales Transformation, there’s no shortage of theories about what makes for a compelling sales call.
 Much conventional wisdom centers on “reducing friction” by keeping the conversation strictly verbal or simply directing prospects to a weblink with a Powerpoint.
 In fact, a survey by Corporate Visions and InsideSales.com found that only 12% of sellers use interactive visual storytelling techniques in remote meetings.

 But more important than opinion and hunch is the research about what makes for a truly remarkable conversation in a remote meeting environment.
 That study, conducted in partnership with the International Journal of Sales Transformation and Dr. Nick Lee, a professor at the Warwick Business School, is covered in the article link below.
 Discover the selling skills and techniques you need to outperform your competition in the selling environments that matter most today.